 Yes.
-In that case the donation is made anonymously on the DrugStars social media profile.
-But why not be proud of your contribution, and make others follow your example, to benefit the future of healthcare?
+In that case, the donation is made anonymously.
+But why not be proud of your contribution, and make others follow your example?

-Why do I need to take a picture of my meds?
+Why do I need to take a picture of my medicine?

-This is just for verification; it ensures that reviews are real.
-It is important that information used for future drug research and development is valid and that patient reviews are genuine.
+This is just for verification; it ensures that your reviews are real.
+It is important that information used for future medical research and development is valid and that patient reviews are genuine.